UoE-Psychology/uoe_psystats/README.md

 )
 ```

-Set the `base_color` to the appropriate hex-code for the course you are writing for.
+Simply un-comment the appropriate course `base_color` setting (DAPR1 in the example above) to change the colour scheme for the compiled lecture.

 ### Labs